alice-doc/alice-analysis-tutorial/building/README.md

 * protobuf
 * Vc
 * yaml-cpp
+* ZeroMQ

-If the output is longer than this list, please go through the prerequisites once again and run aliDoctor again.
+In particular, you should never have `Python` or `Python-modules`.
+If the output is longer than this list, please go through the prerequisites once again and run `aliDoctor` again.
 If the output contains those packages, or less packages, then you are fine and you may continue.

 > If you think a package is shown but should not be in the list because you are sure you have
 > installed it, it might just be that its version it's incompatible (this frequently happens with